-Participants are allowed to play in one age group plus one open event only.
+Participants are allowed to play in one age group, plus one open (18 and over) event only.

 All teams will play a round robin format against teams from within their division.
 The top 4 teams in each division will play off in single elimination games with the top 2 advancing to the division championship game.